 [Sep 14] Foster Downstream Passage.
 ACTION: ODFW and NMFS will provide more official comments on FOS DSP in a couple of weeks (17OCT14) .
 STATUS: Complete.

-[Sep 14] Dam passage and concrete survival.
-Survival estimates for fry seem much lower than what was observed during the tower construction monitoring.
+[Sep 14] Cougar Dam passage and concrete survival.
+Fish Benefit Workbook simulation of run-of-river alternative: Survival estimates for fry seem much lower than what was observed during the tower construction monitoring.
 ACTION: Greg Taylor will look for the data collected during the drawdown for tower construction STATUS: Ongoing

 [Sep 14] Field trip to the Clackamas to view fish passage facility improvements.
 ACTION: Jundt to look at best dates.
 STATUS: Ongoing